Voices of the Fallen Heroes: Reactions at the time

 In literary reviews of "Voices of the Fallen Heroes," at that time, while some expressed sympathy for parts of the work's content, there were few positive reviews expressing complete approval, due to the work's ideological aspects and criticism of the Emperor Shōwa.
 Because of the criticism of the Emperor, Mishima's home received numerous letters of protest and threats from established right-wingers.
 And, the established left-wing Japanese Communist Party condemned the work for being cast in "the rhetoric of the Right", in its official newspaper, Shimbun Akahata.
 On the other hand, Mishima's home received many "warm letters of gratitude, sympathy, and encouragement," and some even made the effort to visit him.
 Some even contacted him offering to provide bodyguards, saying, "If necessary, we may send several men to Tokyo to protect you from the Communists."

 The reactions from the literary world were, Kiyoteru Hanada, while appreciating it to a certain extent as a critique of the Emperor from the right-wing, criticized it negatively, saying it "plays antics."
 Jun Etō criticized the work that it is a sensational and controversial work that astutely captures the voids in the national psyche, but what one senses from it is an "exposed idea," and he called it "ideological" and "strangely obscene" compared to "Patriotism," which, despite its theme of eroticism, was "surprisingly clean" and "aesthetic."
+Etō had a different understanding of Emperor Shōwa's "Declaration of Humanity" than Mishima, believing that the Emperor did not change just because he made that declaration.
+(Note: At the time of Emperor Shōwa's death 18 years after the Mishima Incident, Jun Etō said, "The Sumeramikoto never became a human being.
+He passed away as the Sumeramikoto.
+If I could have a conversation with Mishima's spirit, I would like to ask him again 'How has Emperor Shōwa became a human being?'."
+He also said that he believed that Mishima had seen the Emperor like an American and that the Emperor became a human being because he made the Declaration of Humanity, and that his own opinion differed from Mishima's in that Etō thought that the Declaration of Humanity was just all mouth.
+He also talked, "I believe that a nationalist must unconditionally trust the Emperor.
+I think that Mishima died in the way that he did because he did not unconditionally trust the Emperor.")
 Shintaro Ishihara commented that it was a mistake for Mishima's methodology, which rejected the secular world, to embark on history.